-( ENSPIRE Lifestyle ) Kimberly McGowan Discusses Relationships And Dating During COVID-19 And What We Can Do To Improve
+( ENSPIRE Lifestyle ) Kimberly McGowan Discusses Relationships And Dating During A Pandemic And What We Can Do To Improve

 ENSPIRE Contributor: Elizabeth Casillas

-Certified matchmaker Kimberly McGowan, also known as the “Badass Maven Matchmaker,” has a few tips on how to stay together as a community and keep relationships strong during COVID-19.
+Certified matchmaker Kimberly McGowan, also known as the “Badass Maven Matchmaker,” has a few tips on staying together as a community and dating during a pandemic.
 McGowan has had a lot of experience with relationships and matchmaking, and she is also a student of somatic training, which is a form of sex coaching.
 Because of her certifications and knowledge in this area, McGowan has been featured in publications such as Journal Sentinel and USA Today.

 COVID-19 has impacted everyone, and it has raised the stress levels in relationships and marriages.
 McGowan has seen a rise in domestic violence during this time period and a rise in couples seeking divorce.
 Being in the house for prolonged periods of time has not made it easy for couples who are not used to spending as much time together.